-Helpful Tips for Adults and Teens
+Back to School Driving Safety for Adults and Teens

-Whether this is your first child or fifth, every parent can use a refresher on back to school driving tips when the end of summer rolls around.
+Whether this is your first child or fifth, every parent can use a refresher on back-to-school driving tips when the end of summer rolls around.
 Likewise, teens in charge of their own morning commute may need a few helpful hints for navigating the morning rush.